-Secluded and peaceful with beautiful vistas, Cedar Vale, Kansas is a destination for all seasonsand has a style like no other town.
-Enjoy a leisurely stroll along the main street and take a step into the past and experience this century old town located in Chautauqua County, Kansas, where you will find historic homes, buildings, and the Cedar Vale museum which is listed on the National Register of Historic Places.
+Secluded and peaceful with beautiful vistas, Cedar Vale, Kansas is a destination for all seasons and has a style like no other town.
+We enjoy leisurely strolls along the main street and taking a step into the past as we experience this century old town located in Chautauqua County, Kansas, where there are historic homes, buildings, and the Cedar Vale museum which are listed on the National Register of Historic Places.

 Nestled in the heartland of America in the Chautauqua Hills, outdoor opportunities abound.
 Fishing is popular on the Caney River, Cedar Creek and the many watershed lakes and ponds throughout the area.
 The area is also a popular hunting spot with an abundance of deer, quail, and turkey.
-The Cedar Vale community and surrounding countryside includes many scenic areas, camping, fishing, hunting, horsepacking, hiking, swimming, golf, rodeos, mud runs, tractor pulls, photography, and a large array of remarkable views for the artist.
+The surrounding countryside includes many scenic areas, camping, fishing, hunting, horsepacking, hiking, swimming, , photography, and a large array of remarkable views for the artist.

 With the tangled rugged beauty of the Ozark Plateau beginning in southeast Kansas, most people are surprised to discover the Little Ozarks, where the landscape is full of wooded hills and winding rivers, and includes the towns of Cedar Vale, Sedan and many other southeast Kansas county towns.
 You are likely to see buffalo roaming the range, as well as working cattle ranches, or a cowboy on horseback along the the dusty roads.
 It is a rustic area where the Old West has met the New West.
 Much of the area looks as it did in the 1800's and the early 1900's when cowboys were driving millions of cattle up from Texas.
 Back then Kansas had two things no other state could offer, grass and railroads.
 There are beautiful countryside vistas, history filled museums and historic buildings.
 For the outdoor sportsman there is fishing and hunting.
 You'll find lots of wildlife, with turkey, quail and deer which are often seen in the countryside.